gdamjan/uwsgi-linux-jail/README.md

 Issues
 ======
- - mount /proc
- - How to have /dev in a user namespace
+ - How to have /dev in a user namespace (not possible on tmpfs?)

 Build